temporalio/documentation/docs/typescript/introduction.md

 </CustomWarning>

-The Temporal TypeScript SDK lets TypeScript and JavaScript developers write highly scalable, reliable, annd long-running workflows without being a distributed systems expert.
+The Temporal TypeScript SDK lets you write highly scalable and reliable long-running workflows without being a distributed systems expert.
-It is designed with TypeScript-first developer experience in mind, but should work equally well with JavaScript.
+It is designed with TypeScript-first developer experience in mind, but works equally well with JavaScript.

 :::note Commencing Launch Sequence